0xflux/Wyrm/wofs_static/Readme.md

 At the moment there is no formal 'Wyrm API' exposed to WOFs beyond a simple FFI entrypoint.
 They just run as regular code inside the process.
 A richer API can be added later if there is demand for it.

+**Note**: If you wish anything to be printed to the terminal and to have that visible in the C2, you must write to `STD_OUTPUT_HANDLE`.
+See an example below. **Warning**: Failing to do this correctly could result in output going to the (hidden) console window of the agent.

 ## Where WOFs live

 All static WOFs are placed under the `wofs_static` directory in the repository.
 Each top level subdirectory under `wofs_static`